-Keeping your home shiny and clean extends to your furnishings too.
-Having a great homemade upholstery cleaner on hand can save you more than just a buck or two.
-Additionally, making your own upholstery cleaner also has other benefits such as being able to make a truly organic and natural cleaning solution.
-Learn how to make your own upholstery cleaner right here with four great recipes to follow, so read on.
+Keeping your home clean extends to your furnishings.
+Having a great DIY upholstery cleaner on hand can save you more than just a buck or two.
+Additionally, making your own upholstery cleaner also has other benefits, such as being able to make a truly organic and natural cleaning solution.
+Learn how to make your own upholstery cleaner here with four great recipes to follow.

-3 Good Reasons to Make Your Own Upholstery Cleaner
+3 Good Reasons to Make Your Own Upholstery DIY Cleaner

 Before you rush to your kitchen and slam together some vinegar and soap, you should know why you would rather use a homemade upholstery cleaner as opposed to a store-bought cleaner.
 Your reasons may include the following: